Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 The core of network attack detection lies in isolating attacks within the feature space.
 Therefore, the separability of different data categories in the feature space is crucial, and feature selection has a decisive impact on detection performance.
 Feature selection in high-dimensional data remains a significant challenge.
 Ignoring key features significantly impacts detection performance.
 However, irrelevant or redundant features can also severely degrade model performance.
 Consequently, considerable work has been devoted to efficient feature selection, and numerous different feature selection methods (filtering, wrapping, and embedding) have been proposed.
 However, each of these methods has its own advantages and disadvantages, and no single approach guarantees optimal results in all scenarios.
 Even for experts, choosing the right method remains a challenge. \cite{78} (2024).

 The Internet environment has become increasingly complex, especially with large-scale distributed networks and the Internet of Things (IoT).
 Many complex attacks are often highly dynamic and exhibit unique spatiotemporal characteristics. \cite{79} (2010), \cite{80} (2016), \cite{68} (2019), and \cite{81} (2020).
 That is, they evolve rapidly (dynamic), often propagate across hosts or subnets (spatial), and often unfold over time (multi-step, multi-stage, slow-to-slow behavior).
-This makes it difficult for static machine learning models to adapt and capture the spatiotemporal characteristics of real-world attacks, thus limiting the effectiveness of machine learning.
+This makes it difficult for static ML models to adapt and capture the spatiotemporal characteristics of real-world attacks, thus limiting the effectiveness of ML.

 The complexity and dynamic nature of the spatiotemporal characteristics of network attack traffic make it difficult to build models that effectively detect attacks.
 Specifically, the complexity of the data includes the following aspects \cite{8} (2025):